H3DRA/devhead-api/README.md

 # devHead

 ## Description
-This developer-focused social-media application allows the user to mangage a list of posts.
+This developer-focused social-media application allows the user to manage a list of posts.
 They can create new post entries, read their posts, update their pre-existing posts, and delete their posts, read other people's posts, and view a list of other users.

 ## Important Links
 - Client Repo: [view here](https://github.com/H3DRA/devhead-client)